/r/techsupportmacgyver

 TSMG Rules:

-2) A Macgyvered solution is defined as fixing something by using parts that are not the intended replacement parts and/or using unorthodox methods to get something working again.
-A Macgyvered solution is also improving on something (whether or not it works) by improving existing functionality in an unorthodox way or by using unorthodox parts.
-It is not about whether or not the repair works, but the spirit of the endeavor.
+2) Posts must contain a MacGyver or be a question about a MacGyver.
+A MacGyver'd solution is defined as fixing something by using parts that are not the intended replacement parts and/or using unorthodox methods to get something working again.
+A MacGyver'd solution is also improving on something (whether or not it works) by improving existing functionality in an unorthodox way or by using unorthodox parts.
+It is not about whether the repair works, but the spirit of the endeavor.

-3) Try to keep things relevant to the subreddit.
-It doesn't have to be a computer or even electronics - it just has to be Macgyver-y.
+3) Posts must be relevant.
+It doesn't have to be a computer or even electronics - it just has to be MacGyver-y.

 4) Text posts are allowed, but images are preferred.